MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/pagefield/devenv-oncontroladdin-pagefield-trigger.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)

-# OnAfterAfterLookup (Control Extension) Trigger
+# OnControlAddIn (Page Field) Trigger
-> **Version**: _Available or changed with runtime version 7.0._
+> **Version**: _Available or changed with runtime version 1.0._

-Runs after a lookup is activated passing the selected record as a RecordRef.
+Executed when a control add-in on the client sends event information to the server-side business logic.

 ## Syntax
 ```
-trigger OnAfterAfterLookup(Selected: RecordRef)
+trigger OnControlAddIn(Index: Integer, Data: Text)
 begin
     ...
 end;